 4- or 7-day Workshops

 Our 7-day workshops start on Sunday evenings (from 18h00) and continue to Saturday mornings (to 10h00, after breakfast.
 Every morning, from Monday to Friday, participants attend an equine-assisted experiential learning session.
-Every afternoon, except Wednesdays, participants learn more about mindfulness.
-All meals, simple but nourishing, are included except for dinner on Wednesday evening.
-Participants have Wednesday afternoons and evenings free.
+Every afternoon, except Wednesdays, participants learn more about mindfulness meditation with the horses.
+All meals, simple but nourishing, are included.
 Simple but comfortable accommodation is included, mostly in single rooms, or in double rooms.
-Our 4-day workshops start on Sundays (from 18h00) until breakfast on Wednesday morning (until 10h00).

 E-mail us for more information or to register for a workshop and discover an entirely new way of communicating!